 About the Buddhafield Festival

-As previosuly publicised, we’re planning a break in 2014.
-There’s active discussions about putting on another Green Earth Awakening Camp, a smaller event similar to our main Festival Permaculture Area, in the same time slot (third week of July).
-Watch this space, the GEA page, our blog and Facebook for developments.
+As previously publicised, the Festival is taking a break (its first in 18 years) in 2014.
+We’re putting on another Green Earth Awakening Camp, a smaller event similar to our main Festival Permaculture Area, in the same time slot (third week of July).

 Booking, Volunteering and Contributing

 Stay tuned to our Blog, Facebook, Google+ and Trirtana Buddhist Centre pages for information about the 2015 Festival, which will begin to emerge from October 2014 onwards; booking and recruitment will open somewhere around the following New Year.

 If you’re interested in offering a workshop, running a campaign stall, you’re a trader, healer, yoga teacher, performer or if you represent a band, visit the Contributors section of the volunteering and contributing page on or about New Year 2015.

 The Festival: What’s It All About?

 The Buddhafield Festival is held on a beautiful site in the Blackdown Hills Area of Outstanding Natural Beauty (AONB), about 7 miles South of Taunton, at Culmhead.